dylanpoch/Condenscreen/README.md

 #### Save Location & Optional Metadata:
 - Update the `save_Location` variable in the **third code block**
-- If you have metadata linking drug/gene names to well IDs:
+- (Optional) If you have metadata linking drug/gene names to well IDs:
-  - Update the **third from code block**
+  - Update the **fourth code block**
-  - Otherwise, comment it out

 ---